-Prerequisite: Passing grade in Pre-AP Algebra 2
+Prerequisite: Passing grade in Pre-AP Algebra 2 or Honors Pre-AP Algebra 2

 Following Algebra 2, Precalculus continues to study functions.
 This course begins with a review of linear and quadratic functions and other topics from algebra and geometry.
 The twelve basic functions are introduced, including power functions, exponential functions, logarithmic functions, trigonometric functions, polynomial functions, and rational functions.
 The emphasis throughout the year is to create a foundation for the study of calculus.
 A TI-84 graphing calculator is required.